What are Income and Expenses? A Beginner’s Guide to Understanding Money Management Lesson

 TIME REQUIRED

-45-60 minutes.
-Adjust the lesson plan and allocate time to certain topics based on the needs and interests of the students.
+30-45 Minutes.
+It may be necessary to adjust the lesson plan and allocate more or less time to certain topics, depending on the needs and interests of the students.
+More in-depth lesson plan below will be longer.

 PROCEDURE